Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it fetches the full detail record for a single catalog product and lists the specific fields returned.
-It distinguishes itself from sibling tools like 'meta_ads_products_list' which implies listing products.
+The description clearly states that it fetches the full detail record for a single catalog product, which is a specific action on a specific resource.
+It lists the returned fields and differentiates from sibling tools like meta_ads_products_list or meta_ads_products_update by emphasizing 'single' product and 'full detail record'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.